everx-labs/TonNfcClientSwift/README.md

 cardCoinManagerNfcApi.getMaxPinTries(callback: nfcCallback)
 ```

-Run application and you must get an invitation dialog to connect the card.
-Then wait for 1-2 seconds to get the response from the card.
+Run application and you get an invitation dialog to connect the card.
+Wait for 1-2 seconds to get the response from the card.
 Check your Xcode console.
 You should find the following output.

 ```
 Caught msg :